ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

       # Recall that if the child is covered in baseline, then time_covered_i =
       # float('-inf'), so coverage always starts at age 6 months in this case.
     time_since_fortified_i(t) = min(t - time_covered_i, t - age(t) + 0.5)
+      # Effect on Hb:
-      # Effect on Hb - calibrate for baseline coverage, and take into account
+      # #calibrate for baseline coverage, and take into account
       # the age-dependent effect size and the 6 month lag time.
     hb_i(t)                   = (hb_gbd(age_i(t))
                                  - baseline_coverage(t) *  hb_age_fraction(age_i(t)) * hb_shift